maastrichtlawtech/assignment-graph-ui/README.md

 # Assignment

-* You don't need to implement all the requirements, just try to do as much as possible.
+* You are **not** obligated to implement all the requirements, quality over quantity.
-* Feel free to change anything in the code as long as you keep using the library cytoscape with the given example graph.
+* You are free to change anything in the code as long as the **cytoscape library** is still in use with the given example graph.
-* You may use the entire page freely, dont feel restricted to use the graph's canvas.
+* You may use the entire page freely, you can use the graph's canvas as you please.
 Focus on provide a smooth user experience while implementing the requirements.
 * Good Luck!

 ## Requirements